otobrglez/koofr-watch/README.md

 [koofr-watch][koofr-watch] observes your [Koofr](https://koofr.eu/) storage/activities and emits changes to webhooks making the integration with other services and processes a breeze!

-This product is not associated with the Koofr organisation and was built by reverse-engineering [java-koofr] Java SDK.

 Koofr [API Documentation is here](https://stage.koofr.net/developers/api).